LoughlinSpollen/zk-auth/readme.md

 * This implements ZK Proof auth client, server and persistnece system.
 * The `make` commands work.
 * Run the `make run-servers` from the root.
-* The docker images build, I haven't had a chance to check if the `docker-compose` actually works.
+* The docker images are buiding.
+The `docker-compose` works too.
+Check out the associated `make` commands to ease automation: `make compose-up`and `make compose-down`.
+It's probably best to use these commands to ensure volumes are pruned and the shared lib is included in the build.